 How is my income calculated?

 Since child support can be adjusted every two years, the question is generally what is your income going to be over the next two years, rather than simply what has it been.
 However, if you have a steady paycheck, the best answer is looking at what you are making right now.
 We don’t try to factor in speculative raises.
-On the other hand, if there is a history of bonuses sufficient to create an expectation of continued bonuses, an estimated bonus based on past history may be included.
+On the other hand, if you have a history of bonuses sufficient to create an expectation of continued bonuses, we may include an estimated bonus based on past history.

 If you have changed jobs, we generally look at the current job rather than past jobs, assuming that work is likely what you will be continuing to do.

-Finally, if you are unemployed or only work part time, you will normally have full time income imputed to you for child support purposes.
-This is typically done my looking at your most recent rate of pay and multiplying it out to 40 hours per week.
+Finally, if you are unemployed or only work part-time, you will normally have full-time income imputed to you for child support purposes.
+This is typically done by looking at your most recent rate of pay and multiplying it out to 40 hours per week.

 How are child support payments enforced?